Underage Drinking

 A Brain Still Under Construction

 The regions that handle judgment, impulse control, and weighing long-term consequences are the last to mature, finishing in the mid-twenties.
-Alcohol acts directly on these developing systems, and adolescent exposure can produce lasting neurocognitive alterations that don’t simply fade with age [1].
+Alcohol acts directly on these developing systems, and adolescent exposure can produce lasting changes to how the brain thinks and remembers that don’t simply fade with age[1].

 Timing Within Adolescence Matters

 Not all underage drinking carries the same risk.
-Research points to two especially vulnerable patterns: early initiation of drinking, and the high rates of binge drinking that peak in late adolescence [1].
-These appear to be at least partly separable, with different lasting effects, which is why both “starting young” and “drinking heavily as a teen” are independent concerns.
+Research points to two especially vulnerable patterns: early initiation of drinking, and the high rates of binge drinking that peak in late adolescence[1].

 It Can Start Younger than People Think